Caballerog/angular-animate.css/README.md

 # Step 4.
 Add animated CSS Class

-Open your template's component and add the animated CSS class in any html elements:
+Open your template's component and add the animated CSS class in any of the html elements:

 ```
 <div style="text-align:center" class="animated flip infinite">